The Mideast could soon explode in a wider war, as Trump, Netanyahu and the Saudi Crown Prince may be targeting Lebanon and, ultimately, Iran.

 The United States didn’t create Iraqi sectarianism.
 The latter always brewed beneath the surface.
 However, sectarianism and other manifestations of identity politics in Iraq were always overpowered by a dominant sense of Iraqi nationalism, which was violently destroyed and ripped apart by US firepower starting March 2003.
 But what the American truly founded in Iraq was Sunni militancy, a concept that has, till recently been alien to the Middle East.
 What makes ISIS an essential sectarian phenomenon with extremely violent consequences is that it was born into an exceptionally sectarian environment, and could only operate within the existing rules.

-[Here is an alternative history of Iraq that we posted 4 years ago, revised in light of recent events.]
+Here is how history might have unfolded in an alternate universe in which the U.S. never invaded Iraq.
 Historians would later record how Secretary of State Colin Powell prevailed in a key Cabinet meeting in early 2003, when he refused to go before the United Nations because he lacked proof that Iraq had weapons of mass destruction.
 “What if the U.N. inspections have actually worked, Mr. President?” he asked.
 “It would be a disaster if we invade and then can’t find anything.”

 Instead of feasting their feat, innocent men and women of all ages were limping and crying.
 In a matter of seconds, Boston became Baghdad on the tax day.
 Bodies, blood and broken limbs were on the streets of Boston and on the television screens of the nation.
 Everyone I knew, all faiths and ages, confessed […]